bimstack/CVE2Detect/README.md

         │
         ▼
   2 Extract    LLM as a Senior Threat Analyst → structured JSON
-               (retry on 429/503, then the next id in LLM_MODELS) │
+        │
         ▼
   3 Validate   Assemble Sigma → pySigma parse → Splunk / Elastic / Sentinel